You are here:

 The Weddell Sea to the east of the Antarctic Peninsula is one of the last largely untouched marine areas in the world.
 International negotiations are therefore underway to establish a protected area there.

 Information from the Federal Ministry for Economic Cooperation and Development (BMZ) on Goal 14 of the 2030 Agenda for Sustainable Development: Life below water-Conserve and sustainably use the oceans, seas and marine resources.
-Available in German only.

 The ammunition cadastre AmuCad (“Ammunition Cadastre Sea”) provides comprehensive information on munitions contamination in the ocean and a digital map showing areas of greatest pollution.

-In 2023, a new assessment report under the Baltic Marine Environment Protection Commission (HELCOM) was published – the ecological status of the Baltic Sea is poor in almost all areas.
-The report is available in English (State of the Baltic Sea 2023).
+In 2023, a new assessment report under the Baltic Marine Environment Protection Commission (HELCOM) was published. the result: the ecological status of the Baltic Sea is poor in almost all areas.

 Based on scientific findings, the Coastal Pollution Toolbox (CPT) provides information on the sources, impacts, and mitigation options for marine pollution.